khinsen/MMTK/Doc/mmtk.rst

 several models for the residues which provide different levels of
-detail: an all-atom model, a model without hydrogen atoms, two models containing only polar hydrogens (using different definitions of polar hydrogens), and a model containing only the C-alpha atoms, with each C-alpha atom having the mass of the entire residue.
-The last model is useful for conformational analyses in which only the backbone conformations are important.
+detail: an all-atom model, a model without hydrogen atoms, two models containing only polar hydrogens (using different definitions of polar hydrogens), and a model containing only the |C_alpha| atoms, with each
+|C_alpha| atom having the mass of the entire residue.
+The last model
+is useful for conformational analyses in which only the backbone conformations are important.

 The construction of nucleotide chains is very similar.
 The residue list can be either a :class:`MMTK.PDB.PDBNucleotideChain` object or a list of two-letter residue names.
 The first letter of a residue name indicates the sugar type ('R' for ribose and'D' for desoxyribose), and the second letter defines the base ('A', 'C', and'G', plus 'T' for DNA and'U' for RNA).
-The models are the same as for peptide chains, except that the C-alpha model does not exist.
+The models are the same as for peptide chains, except that the |C_alpha| model does not exist.

 Most frequently proteins and nucleotide chains are created from a PDB file.
 The PDB files often contain solvent (water) as well, and perhaps